afzalex/about/README.md

 I am a full stack developer with expertise in **Java**.
 Worked on frontend and backend development, Payment gateway (Stripe) and Linux System Administration etc. I have worked on ERP application and other web application development in product and service based organizations. **Spring, Hibernate, Angular, ReactJS, Docker** are some of the technologies I have mostly worked on.

-I am also active on **[stackoverflow.com](https://stackoverflow.com/users/3626698/afzalex)** and have more than 7000 reputation points there.
+I am also active on **[stackoverflow.com](https://stackoverflow.com/users/3626698/afzalex)** and have more than 8000 reputation points there.
 Apart from these technical stuff I am a hobbyist **guitarist**.

 #### PERSONAL DETAILS

 Phone Number : (091) 7222876247
-Email ID : contact@afzalex.tech
+Email ID : contact@afzalex.site, mohammadafzal.tech@gmail.com
 Prmanent Residence : 271, Sai Vihar Colony, Rishikesh (249201), Uttarakhand
 Date of birth : 5th October, 1993
 Nationality : Indian